-- 5.1 Internal Control, Internal Audit and Risk Management - 1 The Board of Directors, the Audit Committee and the Risk Management Committee : are to review the internal control system and the risk management system and report the findings to the shareholders. - Top-level Executives : must implement the internal control system and the risk management system of GC Group.
-They must encourage the employees to have discipline, understanding of, and positive attitude towards internal control and audit, as well as to collaborate with such efforts.
+- 5.1 Internal Control, Internal Audit and Risk Management - 1 The Board of Directors, the Audit Committee and the Risk Management Committee: are to review the internal control system and the risk management system and report the findings to the shareholders. - Top-level Executives: must implement the internal control system and the risk management system of GC Group.
+They must encourage the employees to have discipline, understanding of, and positive attitude towards internal audit and development of internal control system, as well as to collaborate with such efforts.

-3 Mid-level Executives : must implement and set internal control systems and a risk management system for their own operations.
+Mid-level Executives: must implement and set internal control systems and a risk management system for their own operations.
 These Executives are also to evaluate, improve, audit and perform their duties in accordance with the established systems.

-4 The Internal Audit Function :
+The Internal Audit Function :

-- Evaluate the internal control system, and contribute to the procedures concerning corporate governance, risk management and control. - Recommend appropriate control measures and procedures which will create added value for other departments to reflect changing circumstances, environments and risk factors.

-5 Employees at All Levels : must comply with the rules and regulations, and internal control system.
-Also, they must conduct control self-assessments (CSA) of the Company and GC Group.

-6 A system is provided to assess potential risks in all aspects, including corruption risks that the Company may encounter.
+- Evaluate the sufficiency of the internal control system, and contribute to the procedures concerning corporate governance and risk management. - Recommend appropriate internal control measures and procedures which will create added value for other departments to reflect changing circumstances, environments and risk factors. - 5 Employees at All Levels: must comply with the rules and regulations, and internal control system.
+Also, they must conduct control self-assessment (CSA) of each department within the Company and GC Group. - 6 A system is provided to assess potential risks in all aspects, including corruption risks that the Company may encounter.
 An internal control framework is also developed to cover corruption risk assessment at the process level.
 Furthermore, the Company has established a process to evaluate its internal control systems on a regular basis to ensure that they are sufficient and appropriate for the business.